--Take a winter sun vacation to Loule and join in the colourful Carnival celebrations.
+-Take a winter sun vacation to Loule and join in the colourful Carnaval celebrations.

 Holiday resorts in Portugal

 Portugal has a number of popular resorts for sun-seekers looking for the perfect beach holiday.
-Ranging from lively nightlife to secluded and remote, whether party central or family-friendly, there is a place for everyone in Portugal.
+Ranging from lively nightlife scenes to secluded and remote beaches, whether party central or family-friendly, there is a place for everyone in Portugal.
 Find your perfect Portugal holiday resort here.

 Getting to Portugal

 Flights to Portugal are available from a wide range of airports in the UK and USA.
 Several low-cost European carriers offer direct cheap flights to the Algarve region's Faro Airport from UK destinations, while from the USA it is possible to find direct cheap flights to Lisbon or the Azores.
 Connections within Portugal are plentiful and affordable.
 Get more information on Airports in Portugal.

 Baltasar and Blimunda by Jose Saramago and The Last Kabbalist of Lisbon by Richard Zimler.